-You operate your Private Tangle by issuing one of the following commands:
+You operate your Tangle by issuing one of the following commands:

-Once we have our Private Tangle up and running, we can install and run a Tangle Explorer as follows:
+Once we have your Tangle up and running, you can install and run a Tangle Explorer as follows:

 cd ../explorer./tangle-explorer.sh install ../hornet-private-net

-The Tangle Explorer will automatically be configured with the parameters of our Private Tangle and once the docker build process finishes, you should find the following additional docker containers up and running:
+The Tangle Explorer will automatically be configured with the parameters of your Tangle and once the docker build process finishes, you should find the following additional docker containers up and running:

 dd4bcad67c5e iotaledger/explorer-webapp "docker-entrypoint.s…" 2 days ago Up 2 days 0.0.0.0:8082->80/tcp explorer-webapp7c22023f4316 iotaledger/explorer-api "docker-entrypoint.s…" 2 days ago Up 2 days 0.0.0.0:4000->4000/tcp explorer-api

-You can now get access to the Tangle Explorer through
+You can now get access to your Tangle Explorer through

 To do so, you can follow these steps: